-3.3.
-Execution analysis
+5.3.1 Execution analysis

-Figure 9.
-Visualizing an execution on a heterogeneous platform.
+Figure 9: Visualizing an execution on a heterogeneous platform.

 To analyze the behavior of the platforms during our experiments, we perform some trace analysis.
-Figure 9 presents the visualization of one execution, obtained using the Pajé software [13].
+Figure 9 presents the visualization of one execution.
 The first line represents the activity of the master, while the other five lines represent workers with different speeds.
 The initialization of the workers is not shown on this figure.
 The visualization shows the data transfers (in white), the computation (in dark gray) and the output transfers (in pale gray).
 Note that for each transfer, the bar "starts" when the receiver is ready for communicating, and "ends" when it has received all data.
 This explains why at the beginning, all workers start receiving, as they are all waiting for the master to send them some data.
 As the workers of the platform have (simulated) heterogeneous communicating and computing speeds, not necessary all workers are involved in the computation.
 Indeed, in the execution shown in Figure 9, only the first three workers are actually performing some computation.
 In this experiment, we use FIFO ordering: the sending order is the same for input data and results.

-3.4.
-Heuristics comparison
+5.3.2 Heuristics comparison

 We present here the results of the experiments for a large number of platforms, randomly generated, with parameters varying from 1 to 10, where 1 represents the original speed either for communication or for computation, and 10 represents a worker 10 times faster.
-Each point of the following graphs is obtained as the average performance on 50 platforms randomly generated.